 Currently, all NRAs when conducting an ex-ante margin squeeze analysis can ask for additional necessary information from the SMP operator about costs and volumes.
 Usually, regulatory accounting information does not provide all necessary information on costs and volumes.
 In such cases, some NRAs request additional ad hoc information.
 Some NRAs have defined the period of asking additional information and in that period the proceeding times are suspended.
 NRAs can use additional information from the SMP operator to ensure the margin squeeze test is or has been performed adequately.
+Additionally it might be useful to benchmark retail prices of innovative offers (as a supplementary source of information for cross-checks).
 NRAs are empowered under Article 10(1) of Directive 2002/20/EC to request operators to provide information in order to verify compliance with obligations imposed on the SMP operator.
-According to the Recommendation the right to request additional information in order to perform economic replicability assessment falls within the powers attributed under Article 10(1) of the Authorisation Directive.
+According to the Recommendation the right to request additional information in order to perform an economic replicability assessment falls within the powers attributed under Article 10(1) of the Authorisation Directive.